Lake Louise Ice Skating: Everything You Need to Know

 There is no place to ice skate in Banff that is more iconic or scenic than the famous Lake Louise.
 Not much of a surprise, but it’s regularly been considered one of the world’s best ice skating rinks, and if you are able to enjoy Lake Louise skating in the winter consider yourself fortunate.

-Lake Louise ice skating is also tremendous as the frozen lake is maintained by the Fairmont Chateau Lake Louise.
-The lake is regularly cleared of snow and resurfaced, so visitors can enjoy Lake Louise ice skating during the winter despite conditions on other natural lakes.
+Ice skating on Lake Louise is also tremendous as the Fairmont Chateau Lake Louise maintains the frozen lake.
+The lake is regularly cleared of snow and resurfaced, so visitors can enjoy ice skating during the whole winter despite conditions on other natural lakes.

 What really sets ice skating at Lake Louise apart from the other lakes is the lake’s atmosphere.
-Around the lakeshore, you can find cozy fires, an ice bar, a horse drawn sleigh that you can ride, and even an ice castle.
-It’s one of the best reasons to come to Banff in winter, and it’s always a treat.
+Around the lakeshore, you can find cozy fires, an ice bar, a horse-drawn sleigh that you can ride, and even an ice castle.
+It’s one of the best reasons to come to Banff in winter, and is always a treat.

-**The Lake Louise Ice Skating Rink is now open for the 2024 skating season.
-It typically winds down for the season around mid April.
+**The Lake Louise Ice Skating Rink is now open for the 2025 skating season!
+You can always check what Lake Louise currently looks like on the Fairmont webcam.

-Why Will You Love Lake Louise Ice Skating?
+Why You Will Love Ice Skating on Lake Louise

 Lake Louise is Stunning